 Avoid using ALL CAPS in the title or in the text.

-Your content must be original.
-If, in your post, you refer to the work of another author, you must acknowledge that author as the source of such work.
+Your content must be your own work.
+If you refer to the work of another author in your post, you must acknowledge that author as the source of such work.

 If you would like to publish your Kluwer post elsewhere, please allow a delay of at least 1 week from posting on the Kluwer Mediation Blog, please state at the top of the post that it was first published on the Kluwer Mediation Blog and add a hyperlink to the original Kluwer post.